Custom Search

 = 2 (lb)

-With more than two forces acting on the lever
+One or more forces acting on a lever

 A weight A of 1 pound is exerted at a distance of 1 ft from the fulcrum.
 A weight B of 2 pound is exerted at a distance of 2 ft from the fulcrum, and a weight C of 3 pound is exerted at a distance of 3 ft from the fulcrum.